CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning

-A central obstacle to automated CCTA analysis lies in the extreme spatial sparsity of the pathological signal.
-Atherosclerotic plaques often occupy less than 1\% of the total CCTA volume~\cite{shrivastava2025systematic}, embedded within a complex background of myocardium, extra-cardiac fat, and contrast-enhanced blood pool.
-This imbalance fundamentally challenges standard representation learning paradigms: models trained on such data are intrinsically biased toward the dominant anatomical structures that constitute the vast majority of image content, while systematically under-representing the subtle, spatially localized intensity variations that characterize clinically decisive vascular abnormalities.
-Consequently, current state-of-the-art approaches rely on multi-stage pipelines involving vessel detection, centerline extraction, and multi-planar reformatting~\cite{maurovich2014comprehensive, ma2021transformer, lee2020differences,denzinger2019coronary,lorenzatti2024interaction}, which limits scalability and introduces error propagation across stages.
+A central obstacle to automated CCTA analysis is the extreme spatial sparsity of the pathological signal.
+Atherosclerotic plaques typically occupy only a small fraction of the total CCTA volume~\cite{shrivastava2025systematic}, embedded within a complex background of myocardium, extra-cardiac fat, and contrast-enhanced blood pool.
+This imbalance fundamentally challenges standard representation learning: models trained on such data are intrinsically biased toward the dominant anatomical structures that constitute the vast majority of image content, while systematically under-representing the subtle, spatially localized intensity variations that characterize clinically decisive vascular abnormalities.
+Consequently, current approaches often rely on multi-stage pipelines involving vessel detection, centerline extraction, and multi-planar reformatting~\cite{maurovich2014comprehensive, ma2021transformer, lee2020differences,denzinger2019coronary,lorenzatti2024interaction}, which limits scalability and introduces error propagation across stages.